uncleBlobby/labcraft/README.md

 ## Support and Issues:

 If you have any problems, please feel free to reach out.
+Start a discussion by opening an [issue!](https://github.com/uncleBlobby/labcraft/issues).
+Make a [pull request!](https://github.com/uncleBlobby/labcraft/pulls).
+Buy me a [coffee!](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 Send me an [email](mailto:dc.christianson@gmail.com)!

 ## Acknowledgements: